Josef Samael: Independent circuit (2013–present)

 Sheik only wrestled about a dozen matches between 2013 and the end of 2015.
 Starting in January 2016 he started wrestling frequently for a newly founded Southern California promotion PCW Ultra.
 His first matches for the promotion involved a feud between himself and Montel Vontavious Porter.
 On January 20, 2017, his newly formed team Warbeast, with Jacob Fatu won the PCW Tag Team Championship.
 The faction would grow to include Brody King and they would defend them under Freebirds rules.
 King has since left the promotion, signing with Ring of Honor in 2019, but Fatu and Sheik still hold the tag titles to this day.

-Major League Wrestling (2019–present)
+Major League Wrestling (2019–2021)

 Sheik debuted for Major League Wrestling (MLW) under the name Josef Samael, in February 2019 at SuperFight, alongside his frequent tag team partner Jacob Fatu.
 However, this match would not be aired on MLW Fusion.
 The duo of Fatu and Josef would make their debut appearance on Fusion on March 2, 2019, forming the heel stable Contra Unit with Simon Gotch.
 They debuted by attacking MLW World Heavyweight Champion Tom Lawlor following his cage match against Low Ki.
 The following week, Contra Unit attacked Ace Romero during his match with Gotch.
 After that, they had various feuds, but suddenly disappeared before War Chamber, not witnessing the end of his stable.
+He returned to MLW television in the Summer of 2026 as the Serpent of Contra Unit who had also returned in recent years.
+Once again Sheik seems to be the leader of the group.

+Return to Major League Wrestling (2026–present)

+On the August 1, 2026 episode of Fusion, Samael made his return to MLW, attacking Mads Krule Krügger before rejoining Contra Unit.